FugueWeb/deVoted/README.md

 **[deVoted website!](https://fugueweb.com/dev/devoted)**

-1. You'll need a `web3` browser and an Ethereum wallet to vote.
-Fortunately, the dApp's integration with Block Native makes onboarding much easier.
+1. You'll need a `web3` browser and an Ethereum wallet to vote and interact with the smart contract, but if you just want to audit election results from a regular internet browser check out the `Explore` tab.
 This dApp was developed with a mobile first design, so try one of the following mobile apps.

 * [Status](https://status.im/get/)
 * [Metamask](https://metamask.io/download.html)
 * [Coinbase](https://www.coinbase.com/mobile)

-If you're using a laptop/computer, use either Chrome, Brave, or Firefox with the Metamask browser extension.
-Opera's crypto wallet also works.
-Note, you can still use any internet browser to check out the `Explore` page to read events from previous elections if you just want to look around.
+If you're using a laptop/computer, use either Chrome, Brave, or Firefox with the [Metamask](https://metamask.io/download.html) browser extension.
+Opera's crypto wallet should also work.

 2. This dApp is deployed to the `Ropsten` testnet.
-This means that you will probably need to change your network to connect with the smart contract.
+This means that you will probably need to change your network from `MainNet` to be able to connect with the smart contract.
 This is different depending on what app or browser you are using, please check your settings.

 3. Finally, you will need some `Ropsten` testnet `ether` to send transactions.
 You can get some for free at [this faucet](https://faucet.ropsten.be/).

 4. You're ready to interact with the dApp!
-Press the `Connect Wallet` button and follow the prompts.
-Provide your wallet address to the `admin` to be registered to vote.
+Press the `Connect Wallet` button and follow the onboarding prompts from BlockNative.
+Use the `New Voter Request` function, which alerts the admin of your wallet address so you can registered to vote.

 5. Tip, press the `i` icon buttons next to each function to read more about what they do.
+Some functions read data from the blockchain, some make state changes (such as casting a vote), and some may only be called by the admin.

+## Auditing

+No special browser or extension is required to audit the results of an election.
+In the `Explore` tab, you are able to see the event logs from all state-changing transactions on the smart contract.
+This data is pulled using [Etherscan's API](https://etherscan.io/apis) and is effectively an audit trail that provides integrity and non-repudiation of someone's voting record as well as the results of an election.
+Events include:

+* Elections: Shows the deadline and ID of all elections
+* New Voter Request: Alerts the admin of an address that requests to be assigned the `VOTER` role
+* Role Granted: Show when an address has been granted either the `VOTER` or `ADMIN` role, representing that they've been registered as a participant on the dapp.
+Note, this just affords people the right to vote, but they still have to individually register for each election they wish to vote in.
+* Voter Registered: Shows when a registered voter registers for a specific election
+* Vote Cast: Shows when a voter cast their vote and for which proposal they voted in a given election
+* NFT Issued: Voters receive a `deVoted` non-fungible token when they vote.
+This event shows the ID of the NFT and to whom it was issued.
+* Vote Changed: Shows when a registered voter changes their vote for a given election
+* Vote Delegated: Shows to which address a registered voter delegates their vote for a given election

 ## Developers

 * This dApp uses smart contracts from [this project](https://github.com/FugueWeb/election) using Truffle, specifically `Elections.sol`.
-You'll need to compile and migrate/deploy the smart contracts to some type of blockchain (I suggest Ganache for local development) and then copy the `elections.json` ABI file into the `contracts` folder of this repo.
+You'll need to compile and migrate/deploy the smart contracts to some type of blockchain (I suggest Ganache for local development) and then copy the `elections.json` ABI file into the `assets` folder of this repo.

 * If you want to use the Block Native integration and Etherscan API, you'll need to put in your own API keys in the `/src/environments` folder.